Sanju Samson: Comeback and a stop-start career (2019–21)

 In October 2020, he was named in India's Twenty20 International (T20I) squad for their series against Australia.
 On 9 November 2020, he was added to India's One Day International (ODI) squad, also for their series against Australia.
 He played all the three Twenty20s but flattered to deceive.
 He was dropped from India's Twenty20 International squad for their next series against England.

 In June 2021, he was named in India's One Day International (ODI) and Twenty20 International (T20I) squads for their series against Sri Lanka.
-He made his ODI debut on 23 July 2021 in the dead rubber third ODI playing run-a-ball innings of 46 and ended on the losing side.
+He made his ODI debut on 23 July 2021 in the dead rubber third ODI playing run-a-ball innings of 46 and ended on the losing team.
 He disappointed with the bat in the T20 series in which a depleted Team India lost to Sri Lanka 2–1 with Samson scoring only 34 runs.
 He missed out from the Indian squad for the 2021 ICC Men's T20 World Cup, held in October 2021, because of his poor form in T20s.